rphilipzhang/AI-PhD-S26/Notes/AI-Generated/0-Whats_New.md

 The instructor used this case to reinforce a recurring theme (see also Section 3.5 on ICML): research integrity is under unprecedented stress in the AI era.
 When the speed of iteration is extreme and the stakes (in this case, $90 billion in market capitalization) are enormous, the incentives for cutting corners on attribution and fair comparison intensify.
 "I've been talking about integrity for weeks.
 It's something mostly overlooked in the age of AI, but I do believe it's important."

+**"Everything hacking."** In a later lecture, the instructor escalated the framing beyond p-hacking: "It isn't p-hacking by another name --- I would argue it's much, much bigger.
+I would call it *everything hacking*.
+You can hack everything with the help of AI, very easily."
+The consequence: the entire credibility system of academia becomes fragile. **Marshall Steinbaum** (University of Utah, PhD from Chicago; [@Econ_Marshall](https://x.com/Econ_Marshall/status/2040945665120051532)) captured the mood with a widely circulated quip: his main job these days is "removing em dashes" --- the double dash (---) that has become a telltale signature of AI-generated prose.
+As the instructor put it: "In the age of AI, what we are actually doing is reviewing and auditing the work of AI, and of course designing the pipeline, the workflow, and the evaluation."

 ---

 ## 9. AI in High-Stakes Domains: Medicine, Law, and Policy